 It may take 2-3 hours before they are ready to come home, so please make sure that you are comfortable too!

-After the procedure the Nursing staff in the Recovery room will call you in when your child is awake and you can stay with them.
+The Nursing staff in the Recovery room will call you in when your child is awake and you can stay with them.
 They may have some pain or nausea initially, and will need to stay in Recovery until this settles.

 We will give you detailed postoperative information about pain relief, dressings and wound care, and resuming diet and normal activity.
 If you have any questions, please ask.